xkollar/xkollar.github.io/data/posts/2018-03-02-fine-grained-io-with-mtl-simplified.markdown

 tags: Haskell, mtl
 ---

+In the [previous article](2018-01-25-fine-grained-io-with-mtl.html){rel="prev"}
-In [previous article](2018-01-25-fine-grained-io-with-mtl.html) I have provided example of how to do selectively add "impure" actions into mtl monadic stack without full power of `MonadIO`.
-There I have defined separate newtype wrappers, which is useful if you want to have more control and flexibility over possible interpreters.
+I have provided an example of how to selectively add "impure" actions into mtl monadic stack without the full power of `MonadIO`.
+I have defined separate newtype wrappers, which is useful if you want to have more control and flexibility over possible interpreters.
 Most of the time however, one just wants to have simpler code.
-If that is what you are aiming for, you can have just one wrapper newtype and provide all instances for this particular wrapper.
+If that is what you are aiming for, you can have just one newtype wrapper and provide all the instances for this particular wrapper.

 Diff.